Did you know?

-Cabbage- Mild, earthy, slightly sweet, refreshingMustard – Sweet, mildly spicy, zesty
+Cabbage- Mild, earthy & refreshingMustard – Sweet, mildly spicy, zesty

 For setup, just follow the regular simple Hamama instructions like you always do!
-Here is an electronic link if you need a quick refresher : https://www.hamama.com/pages/how-to-grow
+Here is an electronic version of our instructions if you need a quick refresher :D

-You can see that the paper has puffed up and that the germinated seeds are growing beautifully.
+You can see that the paper has ballooned up even more and that the germinated seeds are growing beautifully.
 Some are even breaking through the top paper!
-The peel time for this quilt is 5-6 days, so I am going to let these cook a day or two more before I pull the top parchment paper back.
+The peel time for this Seed Q uilt is 5-6 days, so I am going to let these cook a day or two more before I pull the top parchment paper back.
 Look how cute those little early-risers are! :D

 After peeling & giving these microgreens the necessary airflow and light they needed to keep growing strong, they shot up quickly!
 Yeah, microgreen growth- spurt! 💪

 The Zesty microgreens are now measuring over 3 inches already!
 It takes major constraint to not snack on these right from the tray (normally I would but I need to take nice pictures for ya'll! :D These microgreens are super tasty on their own for snacking!
-Look at that lovely mix of greens and purple (from our red cabbage).
+Look at that lovely mix of greens and purple (from our red cabbage)!

-For me, these looked perfectly mature on day 10.
-Rich green color, soft lush leaves, and are just over 4 inches tall (reminder that they have varying heights).
-Use this mature height as a general rule of thumb :)
+For me, these look perfectly mature on day 10.
+They have a rich green color, soft lush leaves, and are just over 4 inches tall (reminder that they have varying heights).
+Use this mature height as a general rule of thumb!

-These can be harvested at around 3-5 inches.
-They can be harvested by cutting or even pulling up, & stored in a ziplock bag (or the Stasher bag) in the fridge for a week or so!
+These can be harvested at around 3-4 inches.
+They can be harvested by cutting or even pulling up, & stored in a ziplock bag (or the Stasher bag) in the fridge for abut 10 days like that.
 If you prefer to munch on them while they are in the tray, the mature greens can remain there for a few extra days, but please periodically check that they have enough water to drink!
-Otherwise, they will wilt over! 😢
+Otherwise, they will wilt over from thirst! 😢

 Some folks ask if the mature microgreens should be rinsed before use!
 When the microgreens are ready to harvest you don't need to wash them, but you can if you want.
 Whatever you feel comfortable with!
 Since there’s no soil, they’re already super clean.
 Most folks who do rinse do so if they have pets who might be snooping around in them lol :D The most important thing you should do for cleanliness is to treat them just like any other food item and always wash your hands when handling! *For longer storage, don’t rinse the harvested microgreens before storing.
 Instead, put them in your ziplock bag in the fridge & rinse just before eating, if desired!